Datomic/datomic-tutorials/todo-app/part-2/todo-app/README.md

           #:item{:text "cook rissotto",}]}]
 ```

-The result is in the form we need, now it's matter of making the query and passing the result to the render function.
-Before that we create a `lists-page` function that will execute the query and place it inside `todo_db.clj`.
-We will also add the `:db/id` in our query result because that's the id we will use to update or retract datoms and also include the item status, `:item/status`.
+The result is in the form we need.
+Now, it's matter of making the query and passing the result to the render function.
+Before that, we create a `lists-page` function that will execute the query and place it inside `todo_db.clj`.
+We will also add the `:db/id` in our query result because that's the _id_ we will use to update or retract datoms and also include the item status, `:item/status`.

-Add the query to `src/todo_db.clj` save and load the file to the REPL
+Add the query to `src/todo_db.clj` save and load the file to the REPL:

 ```clojure
 (defn lists-page [db]